Joonas Rantanen

-Joonas Rantanen (born 27 July 1987) is a Finnish football manager, currently working as a manager of Veikkausliiga club Ilves.
+Joonas Rantanen (born 27 July 1987) is a Finnish football manager, currently working as a manager of Veikkausliiga club HJK.
 He has obtained a UEFA Pro -coaching license.

 Coaching career

 Rantanen was raised in Oulunkylä neighbourhood of Helsinki, and played in a local club IF Gnistan as a youth player.
 His first coaching position was also in a youth team of Gnistan.

 HJK organisation

 Rantanen started as a sports coordinator for youth teams in HJK Helsinki organisation in 2009.
 He worked for HJK in various positions until 2015, when he had a brief study leave.

 During 2016–2019, Rantanen worked as a head coach of HJK women's team competing in Naisten Liiga, leading the team to win Finnish championship title in 2019, and Finnish Women's Cup in 2017 and 2019.

 He was named the head coach of Klubi 04, the reserve team of HJK men's team, for the 2020 season, winning the Kakkonen Group B and gaining a promotion to Ykkönen.
 Rantanen worked as an assistant coach in Toni Koskela's coaching staff in HJK first team for the 2021 Veikkausliiga season.